Flood risk management for coastal communities in Colombia

 Working with the locals

-The Shelter team engaged with community leaders, university faculty and students, and municipal staff to understand the issues that affect La Playa and Las Flores.
-Determined to help the communities in a sustainable way, the members developed a flood risk management guide with innovations inspired by nature to reduce runoff and mitigate pluvial flooding impacts.
+The Shelter team engaged with community leaders, university faculty and students, and municipal staff to understand the issues affecting La Playa and Las Flores.
+Determined to help the communities sustainably, the members developed a guide featuring flood risk management strategies inspired by nature to reduce runoff and mitigate pluvial flooding impacts.
 The team ensured that its ideas were tailored for the local communities and their specific needs.

-Included in the guide are directions on how to implement bioswales, planter boxes for rainwater harvesting and reuse, floodable green parks, protecting mangroves, organized garbage collection, and streetside vegetation.
+Included in the guide are directions on how to implement bioswales, planter boxes for rainwater harvesting and reuse, floodable green parks, mangrove protection, organized garbage collection, and streetside vegetation.

-The team also presented ideas on integrating the Mallorquin swamp into the neighborhoods — leveraging the swamp’s rich biodiversity for food production, coastal protection and tourism.
-Short- and long-term solutions were developed to enhance community resilience by improving conveyance and stormwater treatment, reducing flood risk and facilitating future nature-based/green infrastructure solutions maintenance.
+The team also presented ideas for integrating the Mallorquin swamp into the neighborhoods—leveraging the swamp’s rich biodiversity for food production, coastal protection, and tourism.
+Short- and long-term solutions were developed to enhance community resilience by improving conveyance and stormwater treatment, reducing flood risk, and facilitating future nature-based/green infrastructure solutions maintenance.

 Moreover, the guide provides recommendations for master planning and programmatic approaches to implementing green stormwater infrastructure.
 It also has financing strategies from international organizations and development banks, and examples of establishing local stormwater utility fees.